servetti-polito/neubot/doc/neubot.1.rst

     The identifier of the current event.

   The API accepts the following query-string options:

+  **debug=integer**
+    When nonzero, the API returns a pretty-printed JSON.
+Otherwise, the JSON is serialized on a single line.

   **t=integer**
     When this option is present, Neubot does not return a response until